KindsBerg/MSc_Project/README.md

 generalisation to a person.

 **Session-order control.** `time_only` is elapsed time since recording start as a single feature, with no physiology at all.
-It scores 0.960 binary balanced accuracy — above every physiological configuration and above both published WESAD wrist-only ceilings (~0.88 / ~0.76).
-WESAD runs its condition blocks in a fixed order at similar wall-clock offsets for every subject, so session position generalises across subjects.
+It scores 0.960 binary / 0.903 3-class balanced accuracy — above every physiological configuration and above both published WESAD wrist-only ceilings (~0.88 / ~0.76).
+WESAD counterbalances stress/amusement order, but unequal block lengths and the meditation blocks excluded from the 3-class scope leave most of the pooled stress timeline with no non-stress window from any subject, so session position still predicts the label (mechanism detailed in `train_model.diagnose_time_confound`).
 It is reported as a control, not a result, and every other figure should be read alongside it.

 **Baseline references avoid label leakage.** Per-subject standardisation uses the first N accepted windows of each recording, chosen without reference to any label.
 Averaging